pywbem/pywbem/docs/appendix.rst

         `None` for the keybinding value will be stored unchanged.

+        If the WBEM server requires the TYPE attribute on KEYVALUE elements to be set in operation requests, this can be achieved by specifying the keybinding value as :term:`CIM data type` (either directly, or via a :class:`~pywbem.CIMProperty` object).

       The order of keybindings in the parent object is preserved if the input object is an iterable or a :class:`~py:collections.OrderedDict` object, but not when it is a :class:`py:dict` object.